Documentation Contents:

 Idle and Motion Animations

-As mentioned above, the character controller does not use root motion.
-As your own script controls the locomotion and rotation of the character, you may employ these methods to get him to lean and animate accordingly:
+The character controller does not use root motion.
+As your own script controls locomotion and rotation, use these helpers to lean/animate accordingly:

-Be sure to check out the demo scene for how these things are implemented.
-Of special interest to you will be the items pictured below:
+Be sure to check out the demo scene for how these are implemented.
+Of special interest: Retrobot Animation ControllerRetrobot Animation ControllerAnimation Controller Blends, Idle and Motion StatesAnimation Controller Blends, Idle and Motion States

 Other Idle States